kunhwiko/concepts/cloud/aws/B-IAM.md

-### IAM
+### IAM Basics
 ---
 ##### Identity and Access Management (IAM)
 ```
-IAM is a web service that allows for secure access to AWS resources.
+IAM is a web service that deals with secure access to AWS resources.
 It is used to centrally manage who is authenticated
-and authorized to use resources.
+and authorized to use certain resources.
+Note that IAM resources are globally scoped in an AWS account.
 ```

 ##### IAM Properties & APIs